ibm-cloud-docs/codeengine/dockerfiletips.md

 Let's look at some best practices to reduce the size of your build.

-### Combine several commands in a single RUN statement
+### Combine several commands in a single RUN statement to reduce image size
 {: #combine-commands}

 In this example, install additional software in the container image, for example, Node.js.
 There are base images for Node.js specifically, that you can use in most cases when you build a Node.js application.